SKK402/Women-safety-route-finder/README.md

 -python(3.11+)

--Create a .env file with a google api key in which geolocation api is enabled
+-Create a .env file inside the app with a google api key in which geolocation api is enabled

 **✅ cloning repo**
 ```bash